-BOD measures the amount of dissolved oxygen needed by aerobic biological organisms to oxidise organic material in a water sample.
-BOD is commonly expressed as BOD5, mg of O2 consumed per litre of sample during 5 days of incubation at 20°C. It is an indirect measurement of organic quality or pollution in water (1).
+BOD measures the amount of dissolved oxygen needed by aerobic biological organisms to oxidize organic material in a water sample.
+BOD is commonly expressed as BOD5, miligrams of O2 consumed per liter of sample during 5 days of incubation at 20 °C. It is an indirect measurement of organic quality or pollution in water (see Standard Method 5210 B, 1997).

-cBOD (Carbonaceous BOD) is a BOD measurement where a nitrification inhibitor is added to the BOD sample, to stop the oxidation of ammonia to nitrate, and measure specifically the organic carbon contribution to oxygen demand.
+cBOD (carbonaceous BOD) is a BOD measurement where a nitrification inhibitor is added to the BOD sample, to stop the oxidation of ammonia to nitrate, and measure specifically the organic carbon contribution to oxygen demand.

-To ensure proper biological activity during the BOD test, a water sample must be free of Chlorine and Copper, in pH range 6.5 to 7.5, and needs to have adequate microbiological population.
-Besides this, BOD test is well known to have a challenging reproducibility from person to person, and generates a result after the 5 days of incubation.
+To ensure proper biological activity during the BOD test, a water sample must be free of chlorine and copper, in pH range 6.5 to 7.5, and needs to have adequate microbiological population.
+Besides this, the BOD test is well known to have a challenging reproducibility from person to person, and generates a result after the 5 days of incubation.